Editorial Policies

 Commercial Use of Papers Published Under the Open Access Model CC-BY-NC-ND License

-The Polytechnic J. strictly prohibits any reproduction of papers published on its website under a CC-BY-NC-ND copyright license for commercial purposes.
+The Polytechnic Journal strictly prohibits any reproduction of papers published on its website under a CC-BY-NC-ND copyright license for commercial purposes.
 Prior written consent from the journal is required for any such use, including linking to the papers in any media or format.

 Publication Ethics